ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-26.0.0.md

 * `forwardDelete` → `deleteForward`
 * `todoListCheck` → `checkTodoList`

-The `TodoListCheckCommand` module has been moved to {@link module:list/checktodolistcommand~CheckTodoListCommand `CheckTodoListCommand`}.
+The `TodoListCheckCommand` module was moved to {@link module:list/checktodolistcommand~CheckTodoListCommand `CheckTodoListCommand`}.

-The `ImageInsertCommand` module has been moved to {@link module:image/image/insertimagecommand~InsertImageCommand `InsertImageCommand`}.
+The `ImageInsertCommand` module was moved to {@link module:image/image/insertimagecommand~InsertImageCommand `InsertImageCommand`}.

-The `ImageResizeCommand` module has been moved to {@link module:image/imageresize/resizeimagecommand~ResizeImageCommand `ResizeImageCommand`}.
+The `ImageResizeCommand` module was moved to {@link module:image/imageresize/resizeimagecommand~ResizeImageCommand `ResizeImageCommand`}.

-The `ImageUploadCommand` module has been moved to {@link module:image/imageupload/uploadimagecommand~UploadImageCommand `UploadImageCommand`}.
+The `ImageUploadCommand` module was moved to {@link module:image/imageupload/uploadimagecommand~UploadImageCommand `UploadImageCommand`}.

-Old names are still available as aliases.
+The old names are still available as aliases.